-LFX EasyCLA helps maintainers of open source projects streamline their workflows and reduce the hassle of managing Contributor License Agreements (CLAs) and authorizing contributors.
-By automating many of the manual processes, this open source solution hosted by the Linux Foundation reduces delays for developers to get authorized under a CLA.
+LFX EasyCLA helps streamline the contribution process for open source projects that use Contributor License Agreements (CLAs), by streamlining workflows for project maintainers, contributors, and organizations whose employees are contributing to the project.
+EasyCLA coordinates the process of getting CLAs signed and, for companies and other organizations, the process of authorizing employees to contribute under a signed CLA.
+By automating many of the manual processes, this open source solution hosted by The Linux Foundation reduces delays for developers to get authorized under a CLA.

 Corporate Contributor License Agreement

 If the company (employer) owns the contribution, a CCLA signatory signs a Corporate CLA.
 The Corporate CLA legally binds the corporation, so the agreement must be signed by a person with authority to enter into legal contracts on behalf of the corporation.
 A project may require that every employee (developer) should sign their own individual CLA (which separately covers contributions owned by the individual contributor) besides being covered by corporate CLA.

 Individual Contributor License Agreement

 If as an individual you own the contribution, you sign the Individual CLA.
 A signed Individual CLA may be required before an individual's contribution can be merged into the project repository.

 The following high-level diagram shows the different flows and roles that EasyCLA supports.

 How you interact with EasyCLA depends on your role.
 EasyCLA supports the following roles in its workflow:

 You are a project manager if you are the project maintainer who has responsibilities such as managing a project’s GitHub organization or Gerrit instance, members, repositories, and CLAs.
 You have access to specific projects within the EasyCLA project console, also referred as Project Control Center.

 With EasyCLA, you do the following CLA set-up tasks: